First confirmed US case of Omicron coronavirus variant detected in California – KION546

 First confirmed US case of Omicron coronavirus variant detected in California

-The United States’ first confirmed case of the Omicron coronavirus variant has been identified in California, according to a source familiar.
+The United States’ first confirmed case of the Omicron coronavirus variant has been identified in California.

+In a White House news briefing, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the case was in an individual who traveled from South Africa on November 22 and tested positive for Covid-19 on November 29.

+That individual, Fauci said, is self-quarantining and close contacts have tested negative for the coronavirus so far.

 The World Health Organization designates Omicron a “variant of concern.”
 In a technical brief released this week, WHO noted that the variant poses a “very high” global risk.
 The variant was first identified by scientists in South Africa, and has since been detected in several countries.